Brikwerk/nxbt/docs/Windows-and-macOS-Installation.md

     vagrant ssh
     ```

-6. Unplug the USB Bluetooth adapter from your machine and plug it back in.
-The allows for VirtualBox to properly claim and forward to the USB into the Vagrant VM.
+6. If you are using a USB Bluetooth adapter, unplug it from your machine and plug it back in.
+This allows for VirtualBox to properly claim and forward the USB into the Vagrant VM.
+If you are using an internal Bluetooth adapter on Windows, go into Device Manager -> Bluetooth and toggle it (disable/enable).
+(Bluetooth should then completely disappear from the Device Manager menu, indicating that the VM has captured it.)

 7. Inside the VirtualBox, check that your Bluetooth Adapter is available with `lsusb`:

     ```bash
     > lsusb
     # Something like the following will be printed
-    # if your USB Bluetooth adapter is available:
+    # if your Bluetooth adapter is available:
     Bus 001 Device 001: ID 1d6b:0002 Linux Foundation 2.0 root hub
     Bus 002 Device 002: ID 0a5c:21e9 Broadcom Corp.
 BCM20702A0 Bluetooth 4.0
     Bus 002 Device 001: ID 1d6b:0001 Linux Foundation 1.1 root hub